developingAlex/Noteal/README.md

 ## Issues to resolve

-- when you export all the notes there is no notification that anything happened it would be better if there were a toast message that got displayed and displayed where to find the exported files, eg.
-  /Android/data/developingAlex.Noteal/files
 - give the option to export notes to the shared storage, like the Downloads folder so that it is more accessible
 - the app allows multiple notes with the same title but this is confusing it